Slesa/launchy/trunk/Launchy_VC7/ReadMe.txt

 .
 I can't seem to select Firefox now, I keep selecting Firefox (Safe Mode), seems like I broke something because I remember having to deal with this issue on the last release.
 .
 I got a crash once when I typed in "my do" then hit tab for my documents :/  It had been in use for awhile.
+.
+Icons
+> * It is weird that unless you type TAB after you type c: it does not seem to
+> go into Explory mode.
+That is, you cannot type c:\windows and start
+> exploring from there.
+As : cannot be part of any filename in windows, I
+> think that if the second character typed into launchy is : you could
+> automatically go into Explory mode.